 - Don’t create more than one page for each location of your business, either in a single account or multiple accounts.

-Service-area businesses, or businesses that serve customers at their locations, should have one page for the central office or location and a designated service area.
+Service-area businesses, or businesses that serve customers at their locations, should have one profile for the central office or location with a designated service area.
 Service-area businesses can't list a "virtual" office unless that office is staffed during business hours.

 - Do not provide phone numbers or URLs that redirect or "refer" users to landing pages or phone numbers other than those of the actual business, including pages created on social media sites.